Importing Interaction Data

 Important

-Remember unique ID!
-Remember to make the first export column the unique ID used to identify records in an external system.
+Remember Unique ID!
+Remember to make the first export column the unique ID used to identify records from an external system.
+Once the core data has been uploaded with this ID, Slate can match interaction data with the associated Slate records.

 Reserve the first column of the interaction data export for the unique ID.
 The interaction data export must include: